Content-Based Search for Deep Generative Models: Methods

 \subsection{Probabilistic Retrieval for Generative Models}

-\lblsec{probabilistic} Our goal is to quantify the likelihood of each model $\gi$ given the user query $\qry$, by evaluating the conditional probability $\mdlprob$.
-The model with the highest conditional probability is retrieved:
+\lblsec{probabilistic} Our goal is to quantify the posterior probability of each model $\gi$ given the user query $\qry$, and retrieve the model with the maximum $\mdlprob$.
+We define the probabilistic model retrieval objective as:

-In \refeq{intro}, since we assume the model collection is uniformly distributed, by Bayes' rule it suffices to find the likelihood of the query $\qry$ given each model $\g$ instead.
+As we assume models are uniformly distributed, it is equivalent to finding the likelihood of the query under each model, $p(\qry | \g)$.

-There are two scenarios to infer the conditional probability $p(\qry | \g)$.
-(1) When $\qry$ shares the same modality with $\g$ (e.g., searching image generative models with image queries), we directly reduce the problem to estimating generative model's density.
-(2) When $\qry$ has a different modality to $\g$ (e.g., searching image generative models with text queries), we take account of cross-modal similarity to estimate $p(\qry | \g)$.
-We discuss the two cases in the following.
+There are two scenarios for inferring the query likelihood $p(\qry | \g)$: (1) When the query $\qry$ shares the same modality with the model $\g$ (e.g., searching models with image queries), we directly reduce the problem to estimating the model's density, (2) When the query $\qry$ has a different modality from the model $\g$ (e.g., searching models with text queries), we use cross-modal similarity to estimate $p(\qry | \g)$.
+We discuss both cases in the following.

 \myparagraph{Image-based model retrieval.} Given an image query $\qry$, we directly estimate the likelihood of the query $p(\qry | \g)$ from each model.
-In other words, the best-matched model is the one most likely to generate the query image.
-Since density is intractable or inaccurate for many generative models (e.g., GANs~\cite{goodfellow2014generative}, VAEs~\cite{kingma2013auto}), we approximate each model by a Gaussian distribution of image features~\cite{heusel2017gans}.
-We sample images from each model, denoted by $\im$.
-We obtain the image features $\imfeat \coloneqq \imfeatex(\im)$, where $\imfeatex$ is the feature extractor.
-Now we express $p(\qry | \g)$ in terms of image features $\imfeat$.
+In other words, we seek to find the model that is most likely to generate the query image.
+Since density estimation is intractable for many generative models (e.g., GANs~\cite{goodfellow2014generative}, VAEs~\cite{kingma2013auto}), we approximate each model as a Gaussian distribution over image features~\cite{heusel2017gans}.
+After we sample an image from each model, denoted by $\im$, we obtain its image feature $\imfeat \coloneqq \phi_{im}(\im)$, where $\phi_{im}$ is a frozen feature extractor.
+We now express $p(\qry | \g)$ in terms of image features $\imfeat$, so \refeq{intro} becomes: